Notes on Weak Units of Group-Like 1- and 2-Stacks: Weak Units of Group-Like Stacks

-We define weak units of a Picard stack $\oneC$.
+We define weak units of a group-like stack $\oneC$.
 We call these units Saavedra units of $\oneC$.
-We show that such units form a Picard stack $\unitstack(\oneC)$.
-We deduce by \cite[Lemme 1.4.13]{Deligne} that there exists a complex of abelian sheaves that represents $\unitstack(\oneC)$.
-We calculate such a complex.
-We end this section by extending the discussion to non Picard case using \cite[Theorem 5.3.6]{Aldrovandi2009687}.
+We show that there exists unique isomorphism between the Saavedra units thereby they form a Picard stack $\unitstack(\oneC)$.
+We give cohomological description of Saavedra units from which we obtain a complex of abelian sheaves that represents $\unitstack(\oneC)$.
+We end this section by extending the discussion to monoidal case.